 The total number of seats for American students at these schools?
-Around 39,600.
+Around 38,500.
 Think about that.
-These 25 colleges combined can only accommodate 11% of those in the top 10%, so if all 360,000 of those kids (and their parents) had been putting everything they had into trying to gain admission to one of those schools for all four years of high school—and in many cases for years before that—it was predestined that over 300,000 would not be successful.
+These 25 colleges combined can accommodate less than 11% of those in the top 10%, so if all 360,000 of those kids (and their parents) had been putting everything they had into trying to gain admission to one of those schools for all four years of high school—and in many cases for years before that—it was predestined that over 300,000 would not be successful.
 Collectively, that’s an awful lot of stress for so little return.

 It also means a whole lot of very capable students aren’t attending the country’s most selective colleges.
 Where are they?

 I’ve come up with a few interesting ways of looking at this that I haven’t seen anywhere else.
-I used numbers provided by the colleges in their Common Data Sets to approximate how many students they have with an SAT score at or above 700 on the Math section, or the equivalent score of 30 or above on the Math section of the ACT; this represents approximately the top 5% of high schoolers.
+For the first, I used numbers provided by the colleges in their Common Data Sets to approximate how many students they have with an SAT score at or above 700 on the Math section, or the equivalent score of 30 or above on the Math section of the ACT; this represents approximately the top 5% of high schoolers.
 Then I compiled a list of the schools with the most students in their freshman class who are in this category.

 This list will serve as our first evidence that all the frenzy over college admission is not only harmful but also unnecessary, because the differences between more selective schools and those a bit less selective are not as great as many people think.